Pranjal448/Tenant-Aware-In-Network-Address-Caching/README.md

 ## Direct simulation example

-If you want to run one policy directly, use the improved CLI options exposed by `sim.cc`:
+If you want to run one policy directly:

 ```bash
 ./ns3 run --no-build "scratch/switchv2p_improved/sim \